akruszewski/gibl/manuscript/chapter2.md

 (define (add-to-my-number x) (+ my-number x))
 ```

-Here we can notice a couple of things:

-1. We created a variable `my-number` and assigned the number 123 to it
-1. We created a procedure `add-to-my-number` which adds the number passed to it as a parameter to `my-number`
+We created a variable `my-number` and assigned the number 123 to it.
+We also created a procedure `add-to-my-number` which adds the number passed to it as a parameter to `my-number`

 I> ### Definition 10
 I>